ltfschoen/robot-test/README.md

 `npm run live`

+## Assumptions

+* It is acceptable for the program to be case insensitive when interpreting input commands (i.e. both `PLACE 0,0,NORTH` and `place 0,0,north` are valid inputs)

 ## Run Samples

 * [x] Example 1: Run with: `node src/example1.js`.
 Input from data/example_instructions1.
 Terminal output should be `0,1,NORTH`